rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ### Laracasts

-$9 a month at Laracasts.com gets you access to videos that are applicable to not just the Laravel PHP platform.
+$9 a month at <a target="_blank" href="https://www.laracasts.com/">Laracasts.com</a>
+gets you access to videos that are applicable to not just the Laravel PHP platform.
 There's something about Jeffrey Way's voice that's it's like a Disney toy unboxing video.
-(He's at jeffrey-way.com)
+(He's at <a target="_blank" href="https://www.jeffrey-way.com/">
+jeffrey-way.com</a>).

 In his <a target="_blank" href="https://laracasts.com/series/git-me-some-version-control/">
    Git Me Some Version Control</a> series: